-Buildings that house mass populations exhibit ventilation formed with stratified air distributions.
-Examples include large spaces such as theaters and auditoriums.
-On the other hand, spaces with unbalanced heat loads, such as data center rooms also exhibit such stratified air distributions.
+Ventilations with stratified air distributions are commonly used to reduce building energy consumption while improving the indoor environment quality.
+Examples include displacement ventilation and hybrid ventilation.
 To optimize the design and control of these buildings' HVAC systems, a coupled simulation of the indoor environment and the HVAC system is needed.
-In the past, coupled simulations between building energy simulation tools and computational fluid dynamics (CFD) were proposed to study the energy performance for buildings with stratified air distributions (Zhai et al., 2002, Djunaedy et al., 2005).
+In the past, coupled simulations between building energy simulation tools and computational fluid dynamics (CFD) were proposed to study the energy performance for buildings with stratified distributions (Zhai et al., 2002, Djunaedy et al., 2005).
 Due to the long computation time required by the CFD, most coupled simulations usually perform only a few steady-state CFD simulations to compute the critical indoor environment information for the building energy simulation.
 These previous coupled simulations used conventional building energy simulation programs and CFD tools that were sufficient for estimating building energy performance.
-However, this approach is not appropriate for the design and optimization of an

-HVAC control for a stratified indoor environment.
-On the other hand, conventional building simulation tools, such as EnergyPlus, are designed for whole building energy performance simulations and implement an idealized control.
-Thus, it only provides a few steadystate CFD simulation results, which are not sufficient for the HVAC control analysis since the control process is dynamic.
+However, using only a few steadystate CFD simulations is not appropriate for the design and optimization of an HVAC control for a stratified indoor environment as it does not account for the dynamics of the feedback control.
+Furthermore, conventional building simulation tools, such as EnergyPlus, are designed for whole building energy performance simulations and implement idealized control, often embedded in equipment models.

-The purpose of this research is to develop a coupled simulation of an indoor environment and a building HVAC system that can simulate the transient interaction between the two.
+The purpose of this research is to develop a coupled simulation of an indoor environment and a building HVAC system that can simulate the transient interaction between room air flow, HVAC, building envelop and feedback control.
 For the indoor environment simulation, the Fast Fluid Dynamics (FFD) program (Zuo et al., 2009, Jin et al., 2012b), written in the C language, was selected.
-The FFD solves the same Navier-Stokes equation and other governing equations as the CFD program.
-However, by employing different numerical algorithms and sacrificing some accuracy, the FFD simulations have been shown to be around 50 times faster than their CFD counterparts.
-In addition, parallel computing on a graphics processing unit further accelerates the FFD (30 times faster), consequently this results in a total speedup of 1,500 times faster than that of the CFD calculations (Zuo et al., 2010a).
+FFD solves the same Navier-Stokes equation and other governing equations as CFD.
+However, by employing different numerical algorithms and sacrificing some accuracy, FFD simulations have been shown to be around 50 times faster than their CFD counterparts.
+In addition, parallel computing on a graphics processing unit further accelerates the FFD (30 times faster).
+Consequently, this results in a total speedup of 1,500 times faster than CFD (Zuo et al., 2010a).
 The FFD program was used to study various airflows inside and around buildings (Zuo et al., 2010c, Zuo et al., 2010b, Jin et al., 2013b, Jin et al., 2013a, Jin et al., 2012a).
 The building envelope and HVAC system are modeled using the Modelica Buildings library (Wetter et al., 2014).
 Modelica is an equation-based, object-oriented modeling language for the simulation of multi-domain dynamic systems.
-The Buildings library is an opensource, freely available Modelica library for building energy and control systems.
+The Buildings library is an open-source, freely available Modelica library for building energy and control systems.
 It has been used for the design and performance evaluation of various buildings' energy and control systems (Kim et al., 2013, Ansuini et al., 2012, Zuo et al., 2011).

-The following parts of the paper will discuss mathematical algorithms for the coupled simulation between the FFD and Modelica Buildings library.
-The implementation of the FFD programs and Modelica models will also be introduced.
-This implementation will be quantitatively validated using ventilation with natural convection flow.
-It will also be qualitatively validated using ventilation with mixed convection.
+This paper is structured as follows: The next section discusses the mathematical algorithm for the coupled simulation between FFD and the Modelica Buildings library.
+Afterwards, the implementation of the FFD programs and Modelica models is discussed.
+Next, the implementation is validated quantitatively using ventilation with natural convection, and qualitatively using ventilation with mixed convection.
 Finally, further research and development needs are discussed at the end of the paper.